orstavik/JoiEvents/docs/2_EventToEvent/4_HowTo_StopPropagation.md

 `preventDefault()` does *not* work on neither the *micro* nor the *medium* level.
 It *only* blocks other domino events that might be preceded and triggered by another event.

 Att! `preventDefault()` is idiomatic.
 For example, calling `.preventDefault()` on `mouseup` event will not prevent `click`. `preventDefault()` can also block `defaultActions`, ie. native functions the browser associates with a particular event such as:
  * navigating to a new web page when you `click` on a link or
  * scrolling when you roll the `wheel` on your mouse.

 Some of this behavior is in turn associated with their own native event such as `submit`, while some are not, ie. `click` on links.
-We will return indepth to these issues in later chapters.
+We will return to these issues in later chapters.

 ## Example 1: StopPropagation